ironhack-labs/lab-html-ironskydive-1/README.md

 ### Part 1 - Block Elements

 In this part of the exercise, you are going to work with the block elements you learned.
-You have seen how the semantic block elements help us s to understand our website's composition better.
+You have seen how the semantic block elements help us to understand our website's composition better.
 Let's start by creating the basic HTML structure, which will be the following:

 <br>